ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modernizing-existing-add-ons.md

 ## Updating your ext.addon.php file

-In order to use the new approach, you will have to have your mcp file use and extend the Extension add-on service
+In order to use the new approach, you will have to have your ext file use and extend the Extension add-on service

 ```
 use ExpressionEngine\Service\Addon\Extension;